 Options – Desktop, All-In-One, Laptop, or Tablet

 While it used to be an easy suggestion for us to make, we’ve now decided that this is really now up to you.
 In the consumer world, more laptops are sold than desktops, and the portable route is more than just a trend.
-I will note, however, that as recently as May of this year, the desktop and laptop machines have accounted for a majority of all web surfing activity (not including smartphones).
-Tablets account for about 5% of web-surfing activities, and have for over a year, which indicates that the tablet is not a serious machine for for web surfing activities.
-Still, not everything that we do is on the internet, and the usage styles, accelerations, and other things that occur with tablet operating systems may skew this in one direction or another.
+Now, in your decision between laptops (or desktops) and tablets, that usage on the traditional computers have accounted for a majority of all web surfing activity (not including smartphones).
+Tablets account for about 5% of web-surfing activities, and have for over a year, which indicates that the tablet is not a serious machine for for web surfing activities, and if this core item isn’t ideal, then it won’t be ideal for learning or working, no matter what the tablet manufacturers would like to say.

-There are considerations along the way for desktops, laptops, and tablets: First, the downsides of laptops… I’ve owned just shy of a dozen laptops, and like them very much.
+There are considerations along the way for desktops, laptops, and tablets: First, the downsides of laptops… I’ve owned a dozen laptops over the years, and like them very much.
 At the same time, I use my desktop PC’s 75% of the time or more.
 My work system is a laptop right now, but I plug it up like a desktop 90% of the time.

-A desktop is a little more cumbersome, and you can’t exactly take it everywhere you go.
-Picking up a laptop and taking it with you to a neighbor’s house to show off pictures of your recent vacation is awesome (but don’t overstay your welcome!).
+A desktop is more cumbersome, and you can’t take it everywhere you go.
 College students will like the flexibility to take to class or the coffee shop, and business users will usually need something to travel with.
 I strongly suggest that business people look into docking stations or port replicators, and expand into multiple monitors, external keyboards and mice, and use it as more of a desktop when you have the chance.

 All-In-Ones are a neat category that bring the concept closer to each other, and we have the Mac to thank for that innovation.
 This is now a viable area, and as such, we’ll have to discuss that in the pricing.
 These are usually designed for appearance, rather than anything else, but I’m also leary of the concept of paying for an entire monitor each time we upgrade.
 Still, we do that with the laptops.
 This may be part of the industry holding on to people who like the simpler architecture, but we’ll see how it all turns out.

-So I mentioned tablets, and let’s circle back to that exciting, neat range, and are a distinct option for a lot of people.
-The great advantage for many is where people are choosing tablets as an interim replacement for their full systems, getting an extra year out of their existing hardware, and moving towards this ultra-portable tool.
-Apple is pushing hard in this sector, and they have a leg up on the competition.
+So I mentioned tablets, and let’s circle back to that exciting, neat range, and are a distinct option for some.
+The nice option is where people are choosing tablets as an interim replacement for their full systems, getting an extra year out of their existing hardware, and adding in the ultra-portable tool.
+Apple has pushed really hard in this sector, and they have a leg up on the competition.
 Ups and downs exist everywhere with the tablets, so I suggest the name brands; Apple iPad (and mini), Samsung tablets, with a nod towards Kindle only if you are already in the Kindle infrastructure.
 If you are looking to save a few dollars, don’t be tempted by the no-name brands, because there’s no such thing as “almost as good as” in this world.
-One thing to note, if you are using a tablet for serious computing, you’ll need to plan on a keyboard option for another $100.
+One thing to note, if you are using a tablet for any kind of serious computing, you’ll need to plan on a keyboard option for another $100.